Transition from Year 6 to Year 7

 We also have Peer Mentors at Imberhorne who help guide the younger students.
 They will be available to support students when they start in September and can become great friends and a good source of knowledge.

-Students will wait in the Year 7 playground until a member of staff takes them safely on to the bus.
+Students will wait in the Main Hall until a member of staff takes them safely on to the bus.

 Whilst students normally enter the school via the side entrances, if they arrive after 8.40am, they should report to reception via the main entrance.
 Staff will ask the students to sign in and explain the reason.
 A yellow slip will be issued for registration purposes if the student arrives after 8.55am.